athena-framework/website/docs/why_athena.md

 ### SOLID Principles

 The [SOLID](https://en.wikipedia.org/wiki/SOLID) principles are applicable to any Object Oriented Programming (OOP) language.
 They play a big part in the underlying architecture of the Athena Framework, and the overall ecosystem of Athena itself.
-There are plenty of resources online to learn more about all of the principles, but this section fill focus on that of the _Dependency Inversion_ and _Single Responsibility_ principles and how how an [Inversion of Control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control) service container orchestrates it all via [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
+There are plenty of resources online to learn more about all of the principles, but this section will focus on that of the _Dependency Inversion_ and _Single Responsibility_ principles and how how an [Inversion of Control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control) service container orchestrates it all via [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

 #### Single Responsibility